Wellbeing Assessment

 Strategy

-The plan was to integrate each section sequentially into a draft.
-However, early on, I noticed issues with some
+Since the assessment content was already defined by the business, the plan was to integrate each section sequentially into a draft.
+However, early on, I identified issues with some

 with stakeholders and revisiting approved mockups, ultimately wasting time.